-The Law Society receives notification of a potential requirement for external intervention into a law practice.
+The Law Society of New South Wales ("Law Society) receives notification of a potential requirement for external intervention into a law practice.

-The Licensing and Registry Department ("Registry") checks the Law Society's records about the law practice, including the number and identity of the principals, and whether there are any employed solicitors.
+The Licensing and Registry Division ("Registry") of the Legal Regulation Department ("LRD") checks the Law Society's records about the law practice, including the number and identity of the principals, and whether there are any employed solicitors.
 Registry also checks whether, in the case of the death of a sole practitioner, there is a nominated personal representative.

-The notification will then be reported to the Litigation and External Intervention Unit ("LEI Unit") within the Professional Standards Department ("PSD").
-Subject to the outcome of Registry's enquiries, it may be necessary for the LEI Unit to make further enquiries and to proceed to seek the initiation of an external intervention.
+The notification will then be reported to the Litigation and External Intervention Unit ("LEI Unit") within the Professional Standards Division ("PSD") of the LRD.
+Subject to the outcome of Registry's enquiries, it may be necessary for the LEI Unit to make further enquiries and then to proceed to seek the initiation of an external intervention.